BakedSoftware/go-validation/Readme.md

 Provides validations for struct fields based on a validation tag

-See godoc for more info
+See godoc for more info: http://godoc.org/github.com/BakedSoftware/go-validation